-When you are in Woodbury, you'll notice that it is more blue-collar than most other communities in America.
-36.05% of Woodbury’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Woodbury is a blue-collar town, with 36.05% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Woodbury is a city of professionals, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Woodbury who work in office and administrative support (12.89%), healthcare (11.05%), and management occupations (8.42%).

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Woodbury has relatively fewer families with younger children, and/or college students.
 Combined, this makes Woodbury a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.